R2Northstar/ModdingDocs/docs/source/reference/respawn/movers.rst

 Pushers are movers but you make them pushers like this :
 ``mover.SetPusher( true )``

-Pushers are great at moving anything and also crushing you(r dreams).
+Pushers are great at moving anything and also can be used as a crusher.

 Examples